jsmolka/blog/content/posts/the-grind/index.md

 print(length())
 ```

 I also bought a new road bike and guess what: cycling up to 600 km a week keeps just enough energy in the tank to be somewhat productive at work and fall into bed at night.
 A few chapters were remaining in [Crafting Interpreters](https://www.craftinginterpreters.com/), but those were long and every bit of tinkering felt like a grind.
 I managed to work through them in the days following an unfortunate [crash](https://www.strava.com/activities/7065053419).
-Rest in peace 700€ in equipment and shoutout to my helmet!
+Rest in peace 700€ in equipment, and shoutout to my helmet!